department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 ### How do I get compensation?

 You’ll need to fill out an application for benefits.
-The application you fill out will depend on who’s applying for compensation benefits.
+The application you fill out will depend on your survivor status.

 #### If you’re a surviving spouse or child,